 8. Race-Week Registration

 Unlike other big-city marathons, where you have to register months in advance and still often are awaiting lottery results, you can get into L.A. almost up to the start.
-This year, you could register online until Wednesday, Feb.
+In 2016, you could register online until Wednesday, Feb.
 10, and at the expo until Saturday—the day before the race.
 (Granted, that luxury could go away as the race grows.)

 9. The Students